longcnttbkhn/longcnttbkhn.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hi, my name is Long Nguyen from Hanoi, Vietnam.
 I'm a software engineer with 5 years of product development experience in real estate and blockchain.
 My favorite job is to design and build big data processing systems for data analysis problems.
 I graduated from <a href="https://www.hust.edu.vn/">Hust</a> in 2018 and completed my master's defense in 2022.
-You can get my CV <a href="/assets/docs/nguyen_hoang_long_data_engineer.pdf">hear</a>.</p>
+You can get my CV in <a href="/assets/docs/nguyen_hoang_long_data_engineer.pdf">hear</a>.</p>

 <h2>Skills</h2>